Muslim organisations condemn tailor's killing in Udaipur, call it 'un-Islamic' | Politics

 Two men, identified as Riaz Akhtari and Ghouse Mohammad, have been arrested for the murder.

-In a video clip, Akhtari declared that they had beheaded the man and went on to threaten Prime Minister Narendra Modi, saying their knife will get him as well.
+In one of the video clips, Akhtari declared that they had beheaded Lal and went on to threaten Prime Minister Narendra Modi, saying their knife will get him as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)